 1. An aggregate checker runs multiple independent, unrelated checkers.
 There is no communication or cooperation among them.

 The effect is the same as if a user passes multiple processors to the -processor command-line option.
-For example, instead of a user having to run if you define an aggregate checker class.
-Extend AggregateChecker and override the getSupportedTypeCheckers method, like the following:
+For example, instead of a user having to run javac -processor MyUnitCheckers ... files ...

-'''

-javac -processor MyUnitCheckers ... files ...

-'''